bentoml/BentoML/docs/source/quickstart.rst

 Model Serving via REST API
 --------------------------

-To start a REST API model server with the IrisClassifier saved above, use the `bentoml serve` command followed by service name and version tag:
+To start a REST API model server locally with the IrisClassifier saved above, use the `bentoml serve` command followed by service name and version tag:

 .. code-block:: bash